republik/plattform/README.md

 ### 2. ENVs

-Copy the `.env.example` files to `.env` (in root and server/\*/).
+Copy the `.env.example` files to `.env` (in root and server/assets/).
 The default values should be enough to get started.
 ```
 cp .env.example .env
-cp servers/republik/.env.example servers/republik/.env
-cp servers/publikator/.env.example servers/publikator/.env
 cp servers/assets/.env.example servers/assets/.env
 ```